Divorce Rates in Albatrosses May Be Rising Due to Climate Change: Study

 “Few animals seem more affectionate than black-browed albatross.
 These large seabirds, whose dark eyebrows shadow their eyes like mascara, are socially monogamous and often mate for life,” Science American recently noted.

-But not every relationship can weather the challenges of long-distance and the stress it can cause.
-According to a new study, climate change may be causing “marriage” trouble in albatrosses, a bird species rather well-known for its monogamy.
+But not every relationship can weather the challenges of long-distanceand the stress it can cause.
+According to a new study, climate change may be causing “marriage” trouble in albatrosses, seabirds rather well-known for monogamy.

-Divorce among albatross is the human equivalent of cheating — when part of a couple of mates with another individual.
+Divorce among albatross is the human equivalent of cheating — when part of a couple mates with another individual.
 There may be some hit and try at the start; “but ultimately, when they find a good match, they normally stick together for life,” BBC News noted.
 To put this into context: only 1% of albatrosses separate after choosing their life partner.

 “Monogamy and long-term bonds are very common for them,” Francesco Ventura, a researcher at the University of Lisbon and co-author of the study, said.
 Monogamy also serves a practical purpose; in that, it helps build trust as the pair alternates between taking lengthy food-gathering trips and egg-incubation duties.
 Trust is the hallmark of their relationships too.